opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Anomaly detection

-When you have set `data_source.enabled:true`, you can create or view detectors associated with a data source.
+When you set `data_source.enabled:true`, you can create or view detectors associated with a data source:

 1. Navigate to **OpenSearch Plugins** > **Anomaly Detection** under the main menu.
 2. Select the database icon on the upper-right menu bar to view a list of connected data sources.